Tamerb86/stylora/STRIPE_CHECKOUT_INTEGRATION.md

 };
 ```

-These are automatically injected by the Manus platform and don't need manual configuration.
+These are automatically injected by the Stylora platform and don't need manual configuration.

 ### 3. **Stripe Client Helper**
 **File:** `server/stripe.ts` (NEW)